billdueber/marc_alephsequential/README.md

 * You can't have an embedded '$$' in a data field's value, because it will be interpreted as the start of a new subfield. '$$' isn't super common as a typo, but I've seen it.

-## _Flexible_ mode

-If `reader.flexible` is set to true (or left at the `true` default), the following changes will be made on read and emit warnings:

-* Indicators that are not 0-9 or space will be changed to space
+## Parse errors and workarounds

 * Lines that don't start with a nine-digit id will be assumed to be a part of the previous line that has an illegal spurious newline.
-The newline will be replaced by a space and all put back together again.
+The newline will be removed and all put back together again.
+If there is no "previous line" because it's the first line of the file, throw an error.
+* Any complete record that doesn't include a leader (LDR) will throw an error
-* Values that don't start with '$$' will be noted as an error and assumed that the first set of data should be in subfield $a
+* Datafield values that don't start with '$$' will be logged as an error and assumed that the first set of data should be in subfield $$a